Machine learning with neural networks: Deep learning for object recognition

 \section{Deep learning for object recognition}

 Deep learning has become so popular in the last few years because deep convolutional networks are good at recognising objects in images.
-Figure \figref{C7S5YoloIphone} shows a frame from a movie taken from a car with my mobile telephone.
-A deep convolutional network trained on the \href{http://host.robots.ox.ac.uk/pascal/VOC/}{Pascal VOC} training set \cite{voc} recognises objects in the movie by putting bounding boxes around the objects and classifying them.
+Figure \figref{C7S5YoloIphone} shows a frame from a movie taken by a data-collection vehicle.
+A convolutional network was trained to recognise objects, and to localise them in the image by means of bounding boxes around the objects.

-The \href{http://host.robots.ox.ac.uk/pascal/VOC}{Pascal VOC} data set is a training set for object-class recognition in images.
-It contains circa 20 000 images, each annotated with one of 20 classes.
-The people behind this data set ran image classification challenges from 2005 to 2012.
-A more recent challenge is the {\em ImageNet large-scale visual recognition challenge} (ILSVRC) \cite{Russakovsky2015}, a competition for image classification and object recognition using the \href{www.image-net.org}{ImageNet} database \cite{imagenet}.
+Convolutional networks excel at this task, as demonstrated by the (ILSVRC) \cite{Russakovsky2015}, a competition for object recognition and localisation in images, based upon the \href{www.image-net.org}{ImageNet} database \cite{imagenet}.
 The challenge is based on a subset of ImageNet.
 The training set contains more than $10^6$ images manually classified into one of 1000 classes.
 There are approximately 1000 images for each class.
 The validation set contains 50 000 images.

 The ILSVRC challenge consists of several tasks.
 One task is {\em image classification} , to list the object classes found in the image.
-A common measure for accuracy is the so-called {\em top-5 error} for this classification task.
-The algorithm lists the five object classes it identified with highest probabilities.
-The result is considered correct if the annotated class is among these five.
+A common measure for accuracy is the so-called {\em top-5 error} for this classification task .
+The algorithm lists the five object classes it with the highest softmax outputs.
+The result is defined to be correct if the annotated class is among these five.
 The error equals the fraction of incorrectly classified images.
 Why does one not simply judge whether the most probable class is the correct one?
 The reason is that the images in the ImageNet database are annotated by a single-class identifier.
 Often this is not unique.
-The image in Figure \figref{C7S4MNIST}, for example, shows not only a car but also trees, yet the image is annotated with the class label {\em car}.
-This is ambiguous.
-The ambiguity is significantly smaller if one considers the top five classes the algorithm gives, and checks whether the annotated class is among them.
+The image in Figure \figref{C7S5YoloIphone}, for example, shows not only a car but also trees, yet the image is annotated with the class label {\em car}.
+The resulting classification ambiguity is reduced by considering the top five softmax outputs, and checking whether the annotated class is among them.